What Does Pace Mean In Running? Tips For Beginners

 You can calculate your finish time for popular race distances based on your expected pace with Strava running pace calculator.

-Cadence refers to the number of steps a runner takes per minute as they are running.
+Cadence refers to the number of steps a runner takes per minute while running.

 Your cadence will depend on the pace you are traveling at as well as the distance and the length of your legs.